gx9702/UA-TypeRepository/Core/Part4/DataTypes/ContinuationPoint/readme.md

 <!-- datatype -->
 ## ContinuationPoint
+An identifier for a suspended query or browse operation.
 <!-- end of description -->
 The fields of the ContinuationPoint DataType are defined in the following table: